KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 Jo noticed her hesitation.
 “It’s okay, I’m not asking to collect any data on you.
 The app is just a client so you can play the game.”

 She pulled out her own Android phone and showed it to Dancia.
-Her app was called VirtualGamer and it looked pretty boring with no graphics or logos.
+Her app was called VirtuaGamer and it looked pretty boring with no graphics or logos.
 Just like something a developer would make who didn’t have any design foo.
 Dancia typed in the URL to her phone and clicked the link.
 It loaded through the Play Store just like any Android app.
 The download took a while.

 “It’s a big file, lots of graphics drivers and libs.
 You can delete it afterwards if you want.”